 I have loved it since and make it at least once a week.

-After recently seeing this recipe on Forest and Fauna, I decided to try my hand at some spaghetti squash ‘hash browns’ of my own.
+After recently seeing another recipe, I decided to try my hand at some spaghetti squash 'hash browns' of my own.

 After a few charred failures, I created this food ditty that (da-dada-dah!) actually got my husband to eat the yellow gourd with glee, if you can believe it.